 Direct application for membership can be made at www.akademikernas.se.

-Very favourable income insurance is included in the union fees of those of you who are a full member of the Swedish Association of Graduate Engineers and Akademikernas a-kassa.
-You may also supplement your income insurance with two voluntary supplementary insurance policies which extend benefits by 180 days or extend the ceiling amount to SEK 160 000 per month gross.
+Very favourable income insurance is included in the union fees of those of you who are a full member of Engineers of Sweden and Akademikernas a-kassa.
+You may also supplement your income insurance with two voluntary supplementary insurance policies which extend benefits by 180 days or extend the ceiling amount to SEK 160.000 per month gross.

 If you have been covered by income insurance in another union, the period you have been covered can normally be credited towards the qualification period with us, if there is no gap in membership before joining.

-Under certain conditions, you may be credited with your insurance period in private income insurance as membership period in the Swedish Association of Graduate Engineers and as an insurance period for supplementary insurance.
+Under certain conditions, you may be credited with your insurance period in private income insurance as membership period in Engineers of Sweden and as an insurance period for supplementary insurance.